j-mie6/parsley/docs/tutorial/advanced-error-messages.md

 To recap, the idea behind this parser is that it first reads some alpha-numeric characters, then converts them to a string.
 After this it ensures that the parsed identifier is not in `keywords`.
-The `attempt` is wrapped round that entire block so that, if we did read a keyword, we are able to backtrack out in case the keyword was indeed valid (for another branch).
+The `atomic` is wrapped round that entire block so that, if we did read a keyword, we are able to backtrack out in case the keyword was indeed valid (for another branch).
 After we are done we can read whitespace.
 This time, let's take a look at the error messages when it goes wrong: